The Future of IT Solutions in Nigeria: Vision, Strategy & Innovation

 • Helium Health deploys AI to cut patient wait times by over 40% in pilot healthcare settings.

 AI models are being trained in Yoruba, Hausa, and Igbo to power voice tools for traders and farmers.
-Meanwhile, fintech firms like Flutterwave are embedding machine learning to proactively detect fraud.
+Meanwhile, fintech firms like Flutterwave are embedding machine learning to detect fraud proactively.

 Explore How AI in Nigeria is Transforming Businesses and Driving Innovation.